meatpioneer/void-install/README.md

 # Install Script
 My personal install script for Void Linux.
 # Who?
-I am an undergrad Computer Engineering at University of Illinois at Urbana-Champaign.
+I am an undergrad Computer Engineer at University of Illinois at Urbana-Champaign.
 This is mainly for myself, but also I believe (a few) others might find my documentation useful.
 I am an adovcate for the open and collective contribution to the field of computers, as well as science in general (that's what its all about isnt it).

 I'm working on hosting a blog website soon, but it may take time as classes are beginning soon.
 # Why?